bodyakin/spring-prometheus-poc/README.md

-# Proof of concept Spring Boot application with micrometer and Prometheus monitoring
+# Proof of concept Spring Boot application with micrometer, MongoDB and Prometheus monitoring

 Run MongoDB, Application, Prometheus and Grafana: